 You may not care about praying right now, but you must push yourself to get alone with God.
 You must urge yourself to clear your mind of clutter.
 From the power of the Holy Spirit who lives within you, you should shove yourself into a recitation of the Lord’s Prayer.
 And make yourself pray the 23rd Psalm in personal ways: “Oh God, though I’m so apathetic and unenergetic about you these days, yet I know you are my Shepherd, and I know you lead me through the valley of the shadow of death,” and so on.

 Prayer—real prayer—can be impossibly difficult at times, especially for those who are spiritually apathetic.
 Like cling-pressing three hundred pounds, it can take everything you’ve got to utter one faith-based, sincere sentence to God.
-But there’s only one way to cling-press, and there’s only one way to pray.
+But there’s only one way to clean-press, and there’s only one way to pray.
 You just have to do it.
 There are no shortcuts.

 You Can Overcome through Christ